ceshine/ceshine-hugo/content/post/2026/20260428-array-record-pytorch/index.md

 You can tune the number of examples that go into an ArrayRecord file, and the group size for the validation dataset.
 We use 5000 examples per ArrayRecord file (shard) for both training and validation.
 The group size for validation may not matter as much here because we are using uncompressed chunks.
 We use a group size of 500 without any tuning.
 This produces 10 ArrayRecord files for the training set and 2 files for the validation set.

 Below are the core functions for writing ArrayRecord files.
-I'll leave it to you to implement the data preprocessing code that fits your use case.
+I'll leave it to you to implement the data preprocessing code that fits your use case. **Remember to use a group size of 1 for the training data.**

 ```python
 import struct